IIIF/api/source/presentation/4.0/model.md

 ...which may have selectors eg for AnimationSelector ...but may just have action which are processed in order; client performs the action on the source.

+The client must perform all the actions; if it can't perform all of them it must not perform any.
+If the activating annotation that is currently being processed is disabled as part of that processing, don't stop processing the ordered list, keep going through to the end.

+Only process one set of activating anno bodies at a time.
+If a body causes another activating anno to be triggered, queue up that activating anno and don't tackle it until you've finished processing all the bodies of the current one.

 values are:

  * enable (make selectable, or makes an activating anno triggerable)